KabbisB/AnalyticsPortfolio/README.md

 ## 📊 **About Me**

-<h3 align="center">I am a Data Analyst with 2+ years of experience turning complex data into actionable insights.
+<p align="center">I am a Data Analyst with 2+ years of experience turning complex data into actionable insights.
 Skilled in Python, SQL, Excel, Power BI, and Tableau, I find passion in data visualization, predictive modeling,and process optimization.
 I have successfully executed data migration, improved decision-making velocity, and minimized operating costs.
-Data security and compliance are at the heart of what I do, along with business acumen and stakeholder management & Agile experience to deliver real solutions.</h3>
+Data security and compliance are at the heart of what I do, along with business acumen and stakeholder management & Agile experience to deliver real solutions.</p>

 <img align="right" alt="Coding" width="400" src="BigDataGif.gif">